 - Sewing pins or clips.

 FREE bucket bag sewing pattern

 Click on the button below for the bag bottom template.
 It's a PDF download.

 Tips for cutting your fabric for this project

 - As always, I recommend washing and ironing your fabric before you begin cutting your pieces out.
 Some people swear by pre-washing and others will tell you it isn't necessary.
 I personally prefer it.

 - DO NOT PRE-WASH ANY FUSIBLE material, just your fabric.
 You can thank me for this tip later when your not peeling a fusible off the inside of your dryer.

-- Cut (1) piece from INTERIOR fabric using your bag bottom pattern piece.
+4. From your INTERIOR fabric cut (1) piece using your bag bottom pattern piece.

-- Cut (1) piece of FUSIBLE FOAM using your bag bottom pattern piece.
+2. Next, cut (1) piece of the FUSIBLE FOAM using your bag bottom pattern piece.

-- Cut (2) pieces of cotton webbing 1.5-2" wide webbing x 18" long.
+3. Then cut (2) pieces of cotton webbing.
+I recommend using a webbing that's 1 ½ to 2 inches wide and 18 inches long.
 This is only a recommendation.
 Make the handles any length and width you prefer.
 This is just what I used for this particular bag.

 You'll be fusing your EXTERIOR bag pieces to the fusible foam ONLY.